Heatco ensures INNOVATION, QUALITY, and RELIABILITY in all of our products.

 VAV Applications – Minimum Airflow

-HM and HD Series duct furnaces may be applied to VAV (Variable Air Volume) applications with 2 speed or variable frequency drives.
+HM/HD and HE/HF Series duct furnaces may be applied to VAV (Variable Air Volume) applications with 2 speed or variable frequency drives.
 In these applications the minimum allowable CFM supplied to the duct furnace can be 67% of the minimum CFM listed in the ratings table.

 Furnaces must be applied as follows:

-• Unit is equipped with 2 stage (TS) or electronic modulating gas controls (MD or MR)
+• Unit is equipped with 2 stage (TS) or electronic modulating gas controls (MD, MA, MR or MB)

 • System includes a discharge air temperature controller (provided by others) and set to prevent the unit from firing above its maximum rated temperature rise at or greater than the minimum CFM.
 The controller would reduce the furnace input (low fire) if the maximum rise condition is reached.